 You can watch the talk I gave at Evolution 2021 on these results here.

 I use enclosures similar to aviaries, affectionately known as "beetlearies," to create populations I can experimentally manipulate.
 This approach allows me to rigorously test questions under controlled conditions with hundreds of individuals in as many as twelve replicate populations.
 This is a powerful tool for answering fundamental social network questions.
 It's also a lot of work, and a massive number of people have helped every step of the way!
 In particular, the creation of the beetlearies was a team effort with Robin Costello.
+Robin's work has used this system to ask whether the spatial distribution of resources affects social structures (Costello et al 2022a) and whether these structures experience multi-level selection (Costello et al 2022b).

 An REU student working in one of our twelve "beetlearies," each of which can hold a population of up to 36 beetles.